Daniel-Chin/personal-website/public/blog/bells_inequality_manhattan_distance/src.md

-# Bell's inequality disappears under Manhattan distance
+# Quantum entanglement preserves Bell's inequality under Manhattan distance

-## What's Bell's inequality?
+## Quantum entanglement breaks Bell's inequality?
+To learn about this,
-Gamification of Bell's Theorem: [https://youtu.be/v7jctqKsUMA](https://youtu.be/v7jctqKsUMA)
+- Gamification of Bell's Theorem: [https://youtu.be/v7jctqKsUMA](https://youtu.be/v7jctqKsUMA)
-Bell's Theorem: The Quantum Venn Diagram Paradox
+- Bell's Theorem: The Quantum Venn Diagram Paradox
 : [https://youtu.be/zcqZHYo7ONs](https://youtu.be/zcqZHYo7ONs)

 ## So...